Raku/roast/README.md

 Now we can commit the new test file, but **NOT** the generated fudge test file&mdash;that will be generated automatically by the test harness during the regular testing on the servers.
-As before described, the new test file will have to be added to the spectest.data file, either via a PR or a request to someone on IRC to add it.
+As described earlier, the new test file will have to be added to the spectest.data file, either via a PR or a request to someone on IRC to add it.